Constraining the Properties of Black Hole Seeds from the Farthest Quasars: Introduction

 Sixty years ago, the first quasar, cataloged as 3C 273, was identified at $z = 0.158$ \citep{Schmidt_1963}.
 At the time of discovery, this source was the farthest ever observed and led to a race to identify the mechanism responsible for such an efficient transformation of matter into energy (see, e.g., \citealt{Salpeter_1964}).
 Since then, quasar discoveries have exploded in number and consistently broken distance records.
 With the Sloan Digital Sky Survey (SDSS), quasars at $z\sim 5-6$ \citep{Fan_1999, Fan_2001}, and then well into the reionization epoch \citep{Fan_2006} were discovered.

 Nowadays, we routinely detect quasars at $z \gtrsim 7$ \citep{Wang_2021}.
 According to a recent and comprehensive review, we have detected 275 quasars at $z > 6$ and 8 at $z > 7$ \citep{Fan_2022_review}.
-To date, the farthest supermassive black hole (SMBH) ever detected, GN-z11, was discovered in the JADES survey by the James Webb Space Telescope (JWST) at $z=10.6$ \citep{Maiolino_2023_gnz11}, or only $440$ Myr after the Big Bang, assuming Planck cosmological parameters \citep{Planck_cosmo_2020}.
+To date, the farthest supermassive black hole (SMBH) ever detected, GN-z11, was discovered in the JADES survey by the James Webb Space Telescope (JWST) at $z=10.6$ \citep{Maiolino_2023}, or only $440$ Myr after the Big Bang, assuming Planck cosmological parameters \citep{Planck_cosmo_2020}.
 Note that this SMBH, while being significantly farther than previous record-holders, is characterized by a mass of only $\log_{10} \Mblack = 6.2\pm 0.3 \Msun$, offering for the first time a glimpse of the lower end of the SMBH distribution at such redshifts.

 Upcoming surveys with new observational facilities (e.g., Euclid, the Nancy Grace Roman Space Telescope) will extend our reach of searches and detect even farther quasars \citep{Tee_2023}.
 Current forecasts predict that the first data release of the near-infrared telescope Euclid will lead to $13-25$ new quasar discoveries in the redshift range $7 < z < 9$ \citep{Euclid_2019}.
 These forecasts are based on linear extrapolations at higher redshifts of the rate of decrease of the spatial density of quasars currently detected.
-Based on current estimates of the rate of decline, \cite{Fan_2019BAAS} and \cite{Wang_2019_density} predict that the farthest quasar with a mass $\Mblack > 10^9 \Msun$ should be detected in the redshift range $9 < z < 12$.
+Based on current estimates of the rate of decline, \cite{Fan_2019BAAS} and \cite{Wang_2019_density} predict that the farthest quasar with a mass $\Mblack > 10^9 \Msun$ should be detected in the redshift range $9 < z < 12$, depending on the average accretion rate characterizing these systems.